die-hardfan/RTL-design-and-Synthesis-Workshop/DAY_2/README.md

 ## INTERESTING OPTIMIZATIONS IN HARDWARE
 1. Multiply by 2
-2. Multiple by 8
+2. Multiply by 8

 Multiplication by 2 is essentially left shift by 1 position.
 This can be done by rewiring the inputs to outputs, hence no standard cell is required.
 So, the ‘abc’ command throws an error, since there is nothing to map to.
-This is application for multiplication (and division) by any non-negative power of 2.
+This is applicable for multiplication (and division) by any non-negative power of 2.